CMU-17313Q/CMU-17313Q.github.io/docs/recitations/deployment-workshop-f24.md

 5. Commit and push your changes
 6. Once pushed, verify that CD is functioning correctly by checking that a new deployment is triggered on Vercel dashboard.
 7. Once the deployments are complete manually verify that both support the query you just implemented.
+8. Submit a link to your deployed app to